 While negligent drivers are the leading cause of motorcycle accidents, they aren’t the only danger riders face.
 Other risks— speeding drivers, distracted motorists, and poor road conditions—can quickly turn a routine ride into a life-threatening crash.

-Drivers who text, talk on the phone, or adjust in-car controls lose focus on the road.
-Even a brief distraction can cause them to drift into a rider’s lane, miss a stop sign, or fail to notice a motorcycle nearby.
+Drivers who text, talk on the phone, or adjust in-car controls lose spatial awareness.
+Because motorcycles have a smaller visual profile than cars, even a brief distraction can cause a driver to drift into a rider’s lane, miss a stop sign, or pull out directly in front of an oncoming bike.

 Common Motorcycle Accident Injuries